 Think about which tools you use to do your job, such as a laptop, mood boards, a camera, your phone etc. Also think about which visual elements represent your brand, as you may want to incorporate them.
 Can we incorporate any props that show your personality, for example, you may be an avid reader, so we could get some shots with your favourite books in the background.

 8. Get organised

-If your shoot is taking place at your home/office/studio, make sure everything is clean, tidy and de-cluttered the day before.
-We don’t want to waste time on the day that could be spent shooting, by moving and clearing things away.
+If your shoot is taking place at your home/office/studio, make sure everything is clean, tidy and de-cluttered the day before the shoot.
+You don’t want to waste time on the day, that could be spent shooting, by moving and clearing things away.

 If shooting on location, pack everything you’ll need, the day before the shoot.
 Remember to bring a compact mirror, a hair brush and makeup for any top ups.

 Drink lots of water and get plenty of sleep!